jitsi-contrib/installers/jitsi-videosipgw/README.md

 # Jitsi Video-SIP-Gateway Installer

-`jitsi-videosipgw-installer` installs a standalone Jitsi server with a built-in video SIP gateway.
+`jitsi-videosipgw-installer` installs a standalone Jitsi server with a built-in video SIP gateway (_aka `SIP-Jibri`_).
 This script guides the user during the installation to avoid potential problems.

 ## Supported distributions